mnemonic-no/pdns-splunk/README.md

 ## PDNS annotation
-You can use the `acta` command to annotate existing events with data from an PDNS:
+You can use the `pdnsa` command to annotate existing events with data from an PDNS:

 ```
 .... | acta field1 [... fieldN] [limit=<max results>]